klayf96/routeros-cloudflare-ddns-1.2/README.md

 - `cfAPIToken` - API token of Cloudflare account (It can be created from the bottom right of the Cloudflare Dashboard)

 ## Applying scripts to RouterOS
+Where to apply the script depends on the address version your ISP leases to your router.

+### for IPv4

+### for IPv6